sero-cash/console/README.md

 # console web3.js

-This is the Sero compatible JavaScript API which  base on [ethereum/web3.js](https://github.com/ethereum/web3.js) [v0.20.6 latest maintenance release](https://github.com/ethereum/web3.js/releases/tag/v0.20.6) .It is used by gero client as embed js that

-can interract with the Sero blockchain.
+This is the Sero compatible JavaScript API which  base on [ethereum/web3.js](https://github.com/ethereum/web3.js)  version with  [v0.20.6 latest maintenance release](https://github.com/ethereum/web3.js/releases/tag/v0.20.6) .It is used by gero client as embed js that can interract with the Sero blockchain.
 It alse can be as a reference for dApps to interract with the Sero blockchain.

 ## Differences from web3.js

-####1. value of unit
+#### 1. value of unit

 The minimum unit of Sero is ta, and one sero is equivalent to 10 to the 9th power ta.
 ```